david-wagih/RepoFellow/README.md

-# Github AI Assistant Documentation
+# RepoFellow Documentation

 ## Project Overview

-The Github AI Assistant is an application designed to serve as an AI Agent that assists users in documenting, answering questions, and generating diagrams from a given repository URL.
+RepoFellow is an application designed to serve as an AI Agent that assists users in documenting, answering questions, and generating diagrams from a given repository URL.
 Leveraging various functionalities, the AI Assistant provides intelligent support for tasks related to Github repositories.

 ## Key Features